 Another water-based remedy is to place a medium, yellow container of water in the affected area.
 The container must be filled to the top.
-The yellow colour attracts the aphids, and the water will trap them when they land on it.
+The yellow color attracts the aphids, and the water will trap them when they land on it.
 Water alone can be used but a mixture of dish soap, vegetable oil, and water will ensure that they can’t escape the container.
-The ideal mixture is 2.5 tsp dish soap, 2.5 tsp vegetable oil and 1 gallon warm water.
+The ideal mixture is 2.5 tsp dish soap, 2.5 tsp vegetable oil, and 1-gallon warm water.
 This can also be sprayed on plants.

 Ladybugs are small but voracious predators.
 They consume large quantities of smaller bugs like aphids.
 They are sometimes called the gardener’s best friend because they eat many different kinds of small pests.
 There are two ways to use ladybugs to remove aphids.
 The first is to attract ladybugs to your garden.
 The second is to buy and release ladybugs.
 While releasing the ladybugs may seem best, studies have shown that most of the ladybugs will not stay where they are placed.
 This can be mitigated to some degree by placing water nearby and releasing them in the early evening or at dusk.
 Nonetheless, it can be difficult.
 To attract ladybugs to your garden (or keep the captive ones around), you can place certain plants in the garden.
 Ladybugs are attracted to mint, fennel, dill, yarrow, and dandelions.